kaliturin/BlackList/README.md

-Blacklist blocker is a free Android application that allows you to conveniently configure the blocking of unwanted calls and SMS, has light and dark UI themes and supports Android devices since version 2.3.
+This is a free application that allows you to configure the blocking of unwanted calls and SMS in convenient way.
+It does not contain ads, supports light and dark interface themes and is supported by devices with Android 2.3 and up.

 Features:

-- Managing the blacklist - for blocking incoming calls/messages.
+- Managing the Blacklist - to block numbers from this list.
-- Managing the whitelist - for excluding from blocking incoming calls/messages.
+- Managing the Whitelist - to exclude blocking of numbers from this list.
-- Reading the contacts and SMS lists of your phone - for blocking all incoming calls/messages which are not in the lists.
+- Reading the Contacts and SMS lists of your phone - to block numbers not included in these lists.
-- Blocking private/anonymous numbers.
+- Blocking of private/anonymous numbers.
-- Different ways to compare blocked phone numbers (equals, contains, starts with, ends with).
+- Different ways of comparing blocked numbers (equality, by fragment, etc.).
-- Writing the event log - the history of blocked calls and messages (with saving blocked SMS texts).
+- Recording of the event log - the history of blocked calls and SMS (with saving the texts).
-- Managing visual and audio notifications about events of blocking.
+- Manage notifications about block events.
-- Supporting light and dark UI themes.
+- Support for light and dark themes of the interface.
-- Usual SMS-application features - reading/writing/sending messages.
+- Common functions of SMS-application - reading/writing/exchanging SMS messages.

 Permissions granting:

 Because of the security policy in Android 6.0 and later versions, the application requires permissions:
-1) Named: "Access photos, media and files".
-Allows reading and writing the files in the internal memory of the device - for storing the block lists.
+1) "Access photos, media and files".
+Allows reading and writing files in the internal memory of the device - for storing the block lists.
-2) Named: "Send and view SMS messages".
+2) "Send and view SMS messages".
 Allows to display and block incoming SMS messages.
-3) Named: "Make and manage phone calls".
+3) "Make and manage phone calls".
 Allows to block incoming calls.
-4) Named: "Access contacts".
+4) "Access contacts".
 Allows to display a list of contacts.

 Because of the security policy in Android 4.4 and later versions to block the incoming SMS messages it is required to give to the application the permissions of "Default SMS-application" in the Settings.
-If necessary, you can always disable this option and return to the previous "Default SMS-application".
+If necessary, you can always opt-out and return to the previous "Default SMS-application".
 In this case, the SMS blocking will be disabled.
-At the moment the application supports the functions of blocking and exchanging SMS messages only.
+At the moment the application supports blocking and exchanging SMS messages only.
 Support for MMS messages has not yet been implemented.

-Details:
+Functionality details:

 1) Messaging.
 This list displays SMS-chats, sorted by the time of the last message in them.
 From here you can go to sending SMS messages.